tvu2/potential-octo-funicular/proposal.md

 ## Grading: To earn full credit, your team's proposal must include:

-* (md) documentation: [this file] describing purpose and use of your program
+** (md) documentation: [this file] describing purpose and use of your program

-* Description of a program that has:
+** Description of a program that has:

-  ** a main Java program class in a file named Main.java

-  ** a custom data structure designed and built by your team
+  ** Our program will consist of the following classes and interface (See Answers to Question 5 in the section below for description of each class and interface)
+  	* Classes: Main, KitchenManager, Ingredient, Recipe
+	* Interface: KitchenManagerADT
+  ** Our custom objects are Ingredient, and Recipe.
+We use a hash table (similar to P3) to store the inventory with Ingredient being the key and quantity being the value.
+Since Ingredient is a custom object, we need to overide the equals and hashCode methods to support hash table operations.
+For a cookbook which is a collection of recipes, we used List to store the recipes.
+Since Recipe is also a custom object, we also need to overide the equals method to support List operations.
 ** comprehensive testing of individual units

  Caution: You are not being asked to implement this program, at least not yet.
  We just want your group to make a proposal or pitch for your program.